Washington Is Sending Youth In Crisis To Out-Of-State Boarding Schools; Taxpayers Pick Up The Tab

 FOLLOW UP: After 5 Months Stuck In The Hospital, Washington Teen With Autism Sent To South Carolina Facility

 Matthew, a 14-year-old who is autistic and nonverbal, watches YouTube and holds a fidget device.
-After being removed from his group home last September, Matthew… Continue Reading FOLLOW UP: After 5 Months Stuck In The Hospital, Washington Teen With Autism Sent To South Carolina Facility
+After being removed from his group home last September, Matthew was stuck in a hospital… Continue Reading FOLLOW UP: After 5 Months Stuck In The Hospital, Washington Teen With Autism Sent To South Carolina Facility